-- In the Ad hoc Report portlet, open the Data Sources page either by creating a new report (see Designing a New Report) or by opening an existing report and clicking the Data Source button.
-The Data Source (Views and Tables) page displays. - 2.
-Click the Template button for the DB\View associated with the template that you want to use for reporting.
+1. In the Ad hoc Report portlet, open the Data Sources page either by creating a new report (see Designing a New Report on page 890) or by opening an existing report and clicking the Data Source button.

+The Data Source (Views and Tables) page displays.

+2. Click the Template button for the DB\View associated with the template that you want to use for reporting.